 While all STDs can be transmitted through sex, some of them may be transmitted in other ways.

-Many STDs may not show symptoms, or may disguise themselves as other illness/disease symptoms.
+Many STDs may not show symptoms or may disguise themselves as other illnesses or diseases.
 The only way to be sure is to get tested.

 Each STD has its own specific symptoms, and some STDs may not show any symptoms.

-The only definitive way to know if you have an STD is to get tested.
+The only way to know for sure if you have an STD is to get tested.

-Technically, STIs and STDs differ– Having an STI means that an individual has an infection, but that it has not yet developed into a disease.
-Take HPV (human papillomavirus) for instance: Typically a woman with HPV does not have any symptoms, but she carries the virus.
-She has an STI; but if she develops cervical cancer from HPV, she now has an STD since cancer is a disease.
+Technically, STIs and STDs differ.
+Having an STI means that an individual has an infection that has not yet developed into a disease.
+Take HPV (human papillomavirus) for instance: Typically, a woman with HPV does not have any symptoms, but she carries the virus.
+She has an STI, but if she develops cervical cancer from HPV, she now has an STD since cancer is a disease.
 The same is true for individuals who have chlamydia or gonorrhea infections that develop into pelvic inflammatory disease (PID).

 This means, medically speaking, that all STDs start out as STIs.
 STIs that progress into disease are STDs.

-The usage of STI is becoming seemingly more preferred by the health world thanks in part to a less negative stigma.
-STDs have been around forever– think back to junior high health classes.
-But the phrase “sexually transmitted infection” doesn’t yet have the same negative connotation attached to it, so doctors and health advisors are more than happy to use the term infection rather than disease.
+The usage of STIs is becoming seemingly more preferred by the health world, thanks in part to a less negative stigma.
+STDs have been around forever—think back to junior high health classes.
+But the phrase "sexually transmitted infection" doesn’t yet have the same negative connotation attached to it, so doctors and health advisors are more than happy to use the term "infection" rather than "disease."

 A sexually transmitted disease (STD) or “venereal disease” is an infection that is transmitted primarily through vaginal, anal, or oral sex.
 STDs can also be transmitted through intravenous drug use and nonsexual contact.